hrishi045/notes/programming/rust/rust-ownership.md

 ### Background

 - Every bit of memory allocated in the heap needs to be deallocated.
-- In C, the deallocation is usually done in the calling scope, using `free()`
+- In C, the deallocation is usually done in the calling scope, using `free()`.
 - In C++, RAII (Resource Acquisition Is Initialization) patterns are commonly used.
 - Languages with garbage collection take care of the deallocation (and allocation).
 - Rust manages memory differently.